-This traditional yam or sweet potato dish usually has butter and sugar to steal your beauty energy and leave you feeling groggy and bloated.
-A lot of people find this sweet side irresistible, and you can make it irresistible and healthier (all that butter is really not necessary!).
+This traditional yam or sweet potato dish usually has butter and sugar which steals your beauty energy and leaves you feeling groggy and bloated.
+A lot of people find this sweet side irresistible, but you can make it just as irresistible only healthier (all that butter is really not necessary!).
 Here’s my favorite and much healthier version.

 Begin by baking five medium sweet potatoes and scraping the insides out into a bowl.
 Mash everything up with the unsweetened almond or coconut milk to reach the consistency you want, then add the cinnamon, nutmeg, and ginger.
 Put the mixture into a baking dish and smooth it out.
 Warm the raw honey or coconut nectar and pour over the sweet potato.
 Serve!

 Cauliflower mashed potatoes have been getting a lot of attention recently and for good reason.
 They can easily take the place of traditional mashed potatoes, and you don’t need butter to get that creamy, delicious texture!
-My Raw Cauliflower Mashed Potatoes are easy to make and don’t require any butter (or the time spent boiling potatoes).
-The flavor and consistency are really similar, though, so maybe you and your guests won’t even feel like you’re missing out on a comfort food!
+My Raw Cauliflower Mashed Potatoes are easy to make, delicious and don’t require any butter (or the time spent boiling potatoes).
+The flavor and consistency are really similar, though, so maybe you and your guests won’t even feel like you’re missing out on comfort food!